Welcome to the 10th edition of my annual reading list.

 - I always save room on my list for “classic” science fiction.
 It fascinates me how authors have foreshadowed or predicted the future in their books, some which were written well over 50 years ago.

-- My non-fiction reads center around self-learning, business learning, founder/company stories, and health and nutrition.
+- My non-fiction reads center around self-learning, business learning, founder/company stories, neuroscience, and health and nutrition.
 I do my best to include books from each of these categories every year to stay current on the latest findings.

-The fun list
+The fun reads